 A region bound together with a proud heritage.
 It was in the town of Corowa that federation was born – of great things coming together – and that sums us up today.

 In 1893 a conference held by the Federation League of Australia, saw a resolution passed that paved the way for the formation of the Australian Commonwealth in 1901.
 Corowa has since garnered the title of the ‘Birthplace of Federation’.

 Immerse yourself in the rich history as you uncover the stories behind twenty five historic sites and landmarks across the township of Corowa on the Corowa History Trail Map.
 Each site has its own unique story, taking on the journey from yesteryear to the present day.
 Allow yourself some time to soak up the information along this self-guided tour.

 Here, there’s more to see, more to do and more to experience.
 This is where you can drive right up to the water’s edge, set up camp or cast a line without a care.
 These parts of the river are renowned for the BIG catches, if your catching what we are throwing?

 Chat with the locals, they might even let you in on a few secrets about our creeks and waterways that we have hidden away or tell a tale or two of the Murray Cod.

 The Murray cod is an important part of Australia's vertebrate wildlife.
 The largest exclusively freshwater fish in Australia, and one of the largest in the world.
-Just remember Cod season finished on the 1st of September, so its catch and release for these guys at this time of year.
-Although if its the big one your after they are not great for the plate anyway.
+Cod season opened on the 1st of December, so they are there for the taking.

-Find out more about Fishing in the Corowa Region
+Find out more about Fishing North of the Murray.